 Many youths, after school, think that it’s over with acquiring knowledge.
 They don’t know that the things they learn out of school are the ones to make them successful.
 Through self-education, you can achieve a lot in life.
 You have to continuously acquire new knowledge and skills to improve your livelihood and to make money.

 #29 – Failure to Understand Globalisation and Technology

 Many youths don’t understand globalisation and new technology.
 It hinders them from progressing because they remain cubicle slaves.
 The world became a global village with the coming of the internet.
 Recently, I received an order of making 500 wedding cards from a client in Zimbabwe.
 I wouldn’t if I had not embraced new technology.

 Success in life is for organised people.
 Failure to acquire excellent organisational skills is one of the bad habits affecting many youths.
 You have to be organised with your property, at your workplace, with your time and your finances.
 Remember that excellent organisational skills will help you to save time and money, to reduce work-related stress, to be effective, to look respectable, to minimise your costs and to maximise your profits

 Many people give reasons for other people, not helping them as a hindrance to their success.
 For instance, they fail to start a business because their rich brother refused to give them money.
-The excuse of not having capital is on everyone’s mouth.
-They blame the government, the parents, the relative and many others.
-One of the bad behaviours that hinder people from succeeding is accusing others of your inabilities.
+The excuse of not having capital is in everyone’s mouth.
+They blame the government, the parents, the relatives and many others.
+One of the bad behaviours that hinder people from succeeding is accusing others of their inabilities.

-Wake up please!
+Wake up, please!
 You are not born to be mediocre.
 You have the brain and the body to do so many things in life.
-The people you find your excuses with took their initiative to find their way to success.
+The people you find your excuses with took the initiative to find their way to success.

 There is an increasing number of youths who want money without working to earn it.
 What happens is that they get into criminal activities that end up ruining their life.
 Learn the law of harvest!
 Harvest where you have sown!
 Be honest!